Project Skyway

 What is the status of the project?

 Ryan has been working proactively with the City of Pine Island and other project partners to prepare over 400 acres for future development, including completing the AUAR process, hosting three public open houses, and participating in multiple public meetings.
 These meetings began in March 2025, when the City Council started reviewing the AUAR through a series of sessions, leading up to its official adoption and submission.
 Several companies have evaluated—and will continue to evaluate—the site for potential investment.
 As is common practice in site selection, these evaluations remain confidential to protect business interests in a highly competitive environment.
-Entitlements and project evaluations are ongoing, and development applications are expected to be submitted by the end of 2025.
+The initial project entitlements received unanimous approval at the January city council meeting, and permit submissions are anticipated in early 2026.
+Through the remainder of the project, we will continue to update the project website accordingly.

 Which local and state government agencies and utilities will be involved in reviewing the project?